Sir Darrell Bossley

 The tournament was more than successful.
 Gaviscon received many admirers that day, and even more requests to announce jousts in other towns and cities.
 Gaviscon fast became a famous name, the herald now a travelling voice willing to work where he was needed.
 Crowds flocked to see him in the arenas, his quick-witted humour and cheerful banter with knights and attendants alike putting smiles on their faces every time he spoke.

-Now a world-renowned herald, Gaviscon is available for all your jousting or jam contesting announcing needs.
-Provided the pay is right, of course…...back to top
+Now a world renowned herald, Gaviscon is available for all your jousting or jam contesting and announcing needs.
+Provided the pay is right, of course...back to top